SNEWS2/SNEWS_Monitoring_Website/README.md

    cd backend
    ```

-2. Create a virtual environment and activate it:
+2. Create a virtual environment and activate it (or if you already have a venv for snews development you can use that venv):
    ```bash
    python -m venv venv
    source venv/bin/activate  # On Windows: venv\Scripts\activate